yomybaby/kr.yostudio.drawer/README.md

 ## To do
 This is a very first version.
 Welcome to any suggest and any PR.
-- add change centerView method as widget method.
+- Add changeCenterView method as a widget method.

+## License
+MIT